Program Cabin 4.0

 Use Case – Component Repair

-The talking oven
+The communicating oven

 “Our goal is to orchestrate the Internet of Things on board and then draw the right conclusions from a vast amount of data.
 Intelligent and digitally networked systems, in open standard across all fleets – this saves airlines time and money.”